Background pattern

 • Swallow the tablets whole with a large glass of water.

-• Useapproximately50 ml for each 100 mg tablet.
+• Use approximately 50 ml for each 100 mg tablet.

-For how long should you take Imatinib Sandoz
+How long to take Imatinib Sandoz

 If you take more Imatinib Sandoz than you should